yevagav/yevagav/README.md

 ### Hey there!
 My name is Yeva Gavrilov 👋

+#### About Me
+- Full Stack Web Developer
+- General Assembly
+- Currently working on learning all about MERN and a little bit of Python

+#### Skills
+- HTML
+- CSS
+- JavaScript
+- NodeJS
+- React
+- Express
+- MongoDB
+- PostMan

 <!--
 **yevagav/yevagav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.